Homepage - - - Tutorial Index

 there is increase in BUN and serum creatinine.
 In urinalysis there may be proteinuria,

 hematuria and casts.
 There may be also systemic blood pressure increase.
+In many cases there is eosinophilia and eosinophiluria.
 The

 diagnosis can be demonstrated in skin biopsies.
 In many cases the emboli are